 Regents Award for Staff Excellence

-The award is presented by the state Board of Regents to recognize members of either the professional and scientific or supervisory and confidential staffs who are outstanding university citizens and have rendered significant service to the university or the state of Iowa.
+The award is presented by the state Board of Regents to recognize members of either the professional and scientific or merit staffs who are outstanding university citizens and have rendered significant service to the university or the state of Iowa.

 Beth Doran, beef program specialist, ISU Extension and Outreach

 April Franksain, secretary, civil, construction and environmental engineering